kirilcvetkov92/Match3/README.md

 ---

 ### Architectural design decisions
-* StateMachine : Added because of multiple states that UI can have, The game have several states and for easier controll, and avoiding recoursive game flow I dicedided to implement finite state automation to handle with it, also it handle the user swap and click controll.
+* StateMachine : Added because of multiple states that UI can have, The game has several states and for easier controll, and avoiding recoursive game flow I dicedided to implement finite state automation to handle with it, also it handle the user swap and click controll.

 * Actions :
   * Added timing *function callbacks* for handling events that could happen after some period of time.